Nonverbal influence: Non-verbal expressions of power, dominance, and status

-Nonverbal Influence and Chronemics
+Nonverbal influence and chronemics

 There are eight ways to engage in nonverbal communication that can be used towards the influence of change in a behavior or attitude.
 Some of those forms of nonverbal communication are facial expressions, gestures, and body language.

 According to Brian Knutson, facial expressions of emotion allow for animals to predict another animal's behavior.
 The judgment of a facial expression in one animal can be used to properly gauge a future action during a moment of interpersonal communication.
 In Knutson's article "Facial Expressions of Emotion Influence Interpersonal Trait Inferences", he speaks on the subject of interpersonal circumplex based on emotions.
 Based on this model, human emotions communicate messages, and as emotions vary, so must the messages they communicate from source to receiver.

 This article outlines two experiments to test the hypothesis that facial expressions influence inferences.
 In the first separated students into groups given them college credit as an incentive for participation and the second had each student do an individual activity with an incentive of $2.50 for participation.
-Both experiments had 36 students and but used the same images as stimuli.
+Both experiments had 36 students but used the same images as stimuli.
 The difference between the two experiments were the sizes of the images and the delivery methods.
 Experiment one showed large slides to groups of six students and experiment two showed smaller images on a computer screen to individuals.
 The results showed that the groups in experiment one showed a higher level of influence on affiliation and dominance, conversely, the smaller images of experiment 2 produced lower levels of influence.

 Gestures, as with facial expression, communicate differing messages depending on which hand gestures are employed and paired with varying verbal or linguistic communication.
 As this communication aspect plays a role in interpersonal communication, it also plays a role in nonverbal influence.
 Gestures fall into different types as defined by Robert M. Krauss, Yihshu Chen, and Purnima Chawla (1996).

 The typology of gestures in their research consists of three categories of gestures that include adapter, symbolic, and conversational.
 Adapters, or normal gestures employed by a speaker or source that may or may not hint to unconscious feelings or thoughts not expressed in the verbal communication.
-Symbolic are gestures that also seem “word-like” in nature and conversational, which are normally paired with verbal or linguistic communication and tend to be related and coordinated with what is being stated by the speaker or source.
+Symbolic are gestures that also seem "word-like" in nature and conversational, which are normally paired with verbal or linguistic communication and tend to be related and coordinated with what is being stated by the speaker or source.
 This perspective on gestures speaks to the differing meanings behind them.
 As the messages differ, so do their roles in influencing a receiver.
 If Conversational gestures, for instance, are not paired properly with the verbal strategy being used to persuade a target audience, then the success of the message could be compromised.
 When gesturing, as a nonverbal cue and behavior, are paired properly one can effect a change in a behavior or attitude which is the goal of the communication.